 - Corporations – private limited companies and public limited companies

-Privatization involves selling state-owned assets to the private sector.
-That includes contracting out services previously provided by the government to the private sector.
-Divesting ownership interests in state-owned companies is another form, usually by selling them to the public via the stock exchange.
+Privatization involves the transfer of state-owned assets to the private business sector.
+This can involve selling government-owned businesses entirely or contracting out services previously provided by the government to private companies.
+Divesting ownership interests in state-owned companies is another form of privatization.

 Advantages